 There are quite a few things you need to do to in order to keep your teeth in good condition when you’re wearing braces.
 Most aren’t hard, but they do add a few steps to your regular daily routine.

 You’re going to need to modify your brushing strategy a bit to get all those spots around your braces.
-We recommend actually increasing your regular brushing routine from twice a day to three times a day to be sure you aren’t letting any food particles or plaque stick around longer than you have to.
+We recommend actually increasing your regular brushing routine from twice a day to three times a day to be sure you aren’t getting any food particles or plaque stick around longer than you have to.
 The best way to do this is to brush after every meal.

 There are specially designed toothbrushes that you can get for braces: called bi-level or “v trim” brushes, they’re tapered from the edge to the center to let you get to the tooth all while cleaning the wires and brackets at the same time.
 While these aren’t required they can make a big difference in your ability to brush with ease!

 It seems plain impossible with braces, doesn’t it?
-Unfortunately it’s still an important part of caring for your teeth, so you had better follow these tips so you don’t end up with serious tooth decay by the end of your treatment.
+Unfortunately, it’s still an important part of caring for your teeth, so you had better follow these tips so you don’t end up with serious tooth decay by the end of your treatment.

 You have quite a few good options for flossing with braces.
-There are floss holders that will allow you to get a small piece between your teeth, there’s superfloss, a thick, yarn-like floss that’s perfect for pulling between your braces and tooth, and then there’s our personal pick for easy and effective: water flossing.
+There are floss holders that will allow you to get a small piece between your teeth, there’s super floss, a thick, yarn-like floss that’s perfect for pulling between your braces and tooth, and then there’s our personal pick for easy and effective: water flossing.

 Water flossers are electric devices that you use to shoot a high-pressure jet of water between your teeth.
 They do a great job for patients with or without braces, and you can even use one to blast those dirty brackets as well!
 Some water flossers even come with special tips for orthodontic patients, making them even more effective.